-Dr. Gotcher teaches literature, theology, writing, and logic.
+Dr. Gotcher teaches literature, theology, and logic.

 Dr. Robert Gotcher teaches the following courses: